dddrrreee/cs140e-win19/lab1-blink/lab.md

    3. Reset the pi, use the bootloader to load the code.

 Hint:
+  0. Be very careful to read the descriptions in the broadcom document to see when you are supposed to preserve old values or ignore them.
-  0. When you set values in the pi registers, DO NOT OVERWRITE OLD VALUES!
-You'll need to read, clear, and logically or in the bits you want to set.
-If you just assign them the code for this assignment will in fact work, but later when you set other pins, this code will reset them.
+	If you overwrite old values, the code in this assignment may work, but later when you use other pins, your code will reset them.

                // assume: we want to set the bits 7,8,9 in <x> to <v> and
                // leave everything else undisturbed.